 ABOUT YOUR PROCEDURE

 Precise skin markings will be made by Dr. Minniti to indicate landmarks and potential incisions.
-In the upper lid, the scar will fall in the upper lid crease, but commonly extends to the lateral orbital area where it can potentially be seen.
-In the lower lid, the scar will be on the inside of the lid, also known as the conjunctiva (transconjunctival incision).
-Frequently, a laser or a chemical peel will be performed to smooth and tighten the lower lid skin.
-Alternatively, a ‘skin pinch’ excision will be performed to tighten skin, leaving an incision just under the eyelashes of the lower lid.
+In the upper lid, the scar can fall in the upper lid crease, but may extend to the lateral orbital area where it can potentially be seen.
+In the lower lid, the scar can be on the inside of the lid, also known as the conjunctiva (transconjunctival incision).
+Frequently, a laser or a chemical peel can be performed to smooth and tighten the lower lid skin.
+Alternatively, a ‘skin pinch’ excision may be performed to tighten skin, leaving an incision just under the eyelashes of the lower lid.

-Skin and sometimes muscle is removed by Dr. Minniti using a scalpel and sharp scissors.
-Sometimes fat is removed to alleviate puffiness, usually in the lower lids.
+Skin and sometimes muscle is reduced by Dr. Minniti using a scalpel and sharp scissors.
+Sometimes fat is reduced to alleviate puffiness, usually in the lower lids.
 Frequently, fat in the lower lids is partially released and repositioned into the upper cheek; this has the two-fold effect of decreasing puffiness and smoothing the transition between lid and cheek.
-Sutures are placed to close incisions, which are removed in 5 to 7 days.
-Most of the time, scars heal invisible.
+Sutures are placed to close incisions, which are treated in 5 to 7 days.

 PREPARING FOR YOUR PROCEDURE